 Yes.
 Employees enrolled in ARP will be able to convert their ARP service credit to CalPERS service credit.

 No. The decision to convert ARP service credit, or to not convert ARP service credit, will not change the employee's membership date.

 Does the PEPRA felony forfeiture of pension benefit law apply to all employees?(added 2/7/2013)

 Yes.
-PEPRA makes former G.C. section 1243 (now G.C. section 7522.70) inoperative as of January 1, 2013, and the PEPRA forfeiture statutes (sections 7522.72 and 7522.74) apply to all employees including those employees hired before January 1, 2013.
-Any current or future public official or public employee convicted while carrying out his or her official duties, in seeking an elected office or appointment or in connection with obtaining salary or pension benefits, will be required to forfeit any pension or related benefits earned from earliest date of the commission of the felony to the forfeiture date (the date of the conviction.)
+PEPRA makes former G.C. section 1243 (now G.C. section 7522.70) inoperative as of January 1, 2013, and the PEPRA forfeiture statutes (sections 7522.72 and 7522.74) apply to all employees including those hired before January 1, 2013.
+Any current or future public official or public employee convicted while carrying out their official duties, in seeking an elected office or appointment or in connection with obtaining salary or pension benefits, will be required to forfeit any pension or related benefits earned from earliest date of the commission of the felony to the forfeiture date (the date of the conviction.)

 Will CalPERS accept applications to purchase Additional Retirement Service Credit (ARSC) from members if the service credit requirement will not be met until after January 1, 2013?(added 11/15/2012)